AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 ## Profiles, test profiles, and audiences {#profiles-audiences-capabilities}

 You can create, manage, and update profiles and test profiles in both Campaign client console and Campaign Web user interface.
 All changes performed in one UI is visible in the other.
 However, some specific recipient settings and advanced parameters can be missing from the new Campaign Web user interface.

-Note that the term of 'recipient' has been changed to 'profile' in the new Web user interface.
+Note that the term of 'recipient' has been changed to 'profile' in the new Web user interface, and 'Seed addresses' are now 'Test profiles'

 <!--Audience composition is a new capability coming with Campaign Web user interface.
 As a consequence, in Campaign client console, you cannot edit, update or modify an [audience created with the Query modeler](../query/query-modeler-overview.md). -->